HabanaAI/Setup_and_Install/README.md

 <br />

 The following example scripts include instructions from the steps [Base Installation (Single Node)](#Base-Installation-Single-Node) and [Scale-out Installation](#Scale-out-Installation) that can be used for your reference.
 The scripts install TF 2.5.0.
+The scripts are using Python3 from ``/usr/bin/`` with version according to the [Support Matrix](#SynapseAi-Support-Matrix).
+Make sure, that Python3 is installed there, and if not, update the bash scripts with appropriate ``PYTHON=<path>``.

 Ubuntu 18.04 example script [u18_tensorflow_installation.sh](https://github.com/HabanaAI/Setup_and_Install/blob/r0.15.4/installation_scripts/u18_tensorflow_installation.sh).